 DINL has designed a professional support system for team and leader development, focused on research and engineering project teams.
 DINL initiated this at the request of Rice faculty who wanted their research teams to develop their students’ capabilities beyond what they could do as faculty advisors.
 DINL provides special support to the research teams of interested faculty in the form of group coaching and other forms of team development.
 Prof. Eduardo Salas, faculty lead for the project, is well known in the team development space.

 While it would be terrific if merely studying under faculty would create a leader development outcome for students, DINL research on student outcomes suggests that faculty trained solely in their academic discipline, and without compelling leadership experience, are not uniformly successful in developing their students as leaders.
-DINL is developing an International Coach Federation approved training course to develop the coaching and leadership knowledge, skills, and abilities of interested graduate and undergraduate students, faculty, staff, the Houston community, and beyond.
+DINL is proud to offer an International Coach Federation accredited training course to develop leadership coaching skills for graduate and undergraduate students, faculty, staff and the broader Houston business community.
 As most ILA members would agree, there is no substitute for formal education and training for those who seek to develop leaders.
 Much like other forms of accreditation for a university, we embrace third-party standards, in this case from the ICF.
 ICF standards help ensure an evenly high level of skills, provide a common set of ethical standards, and provide a competency-based learning requirement for those who seek the privilege of interacting with our students.